ewafula/OpenPedCan-analysis/analyses/focal-cn-file-preparation/README.md

 However, there are instances in the consensus SEG file where `copy.num` is `NA` which are removed.
 See the notebook for more information.
 This notebook also prepares lists of copy number bed files by sample for use in the implementation of bedtools coverage in `run-bedtools.snakemake`.

-* `03-add-cytoband-status-consensus.Rmd` - This notebook reads in the bedtools coverage output files and defines the dominant copy number status for each chromosome arm.
+* **Not applicable for OpenPedCan** `03-add-cytoband-status-consensus.Rmd` - This notebook reads in the bedtools coverage output files and defines the dominant copy number status for each chromosome arm.
 The output of this notebook is a table with the following columns:

   | `Kids_First_Biospecimen_ID` | chr | cytoband | dominant_status | band_length | callable_fraction | gain_fraction | loss_fraction | chromosome_arm |
   |----------------|--------|-------------|--------|---------|----------|-------------|---------|---------------|